felixfbecker/PowerGit/README.md

 - PowerShell allows shortening commands if the abbreviation is umambiguous.
 That means you can write `Copy-GitRepo` instead of `Copy-GitRepository`
 - Same for parameters: you can write `-m` instead of `-Message`, just like with native git
 - Commands and parameters in PowerShell are case-insenstive.
 If you prefer writing everything lowercase, you can do that

-## Output formats

-PowerGit includes format views that resemble most [git pretty formats](https://git-scm.com/docs/pretty-formats) (Oneline, Short, Medium, Full, Fuller).
-Just like with native `git`, by default "Medium" is used.
-You can use a different format view by piping a commit object into `Format-List -View $view` (or short `fl -v`) where `$view` is one of the view names mentioned above (except Oneline, for which you must use `Format-List`)

-To enable paging like with git, pipe into `Out-Host -Paging` (or short `oh -p`).